 Number of Insurance Providers

-- The US car insurance market is dominated by a few large companies, with the top 10 insurers holding 74% of the market share.
+- The U.S. car insurance market is dominated by a few large companies, with the top 10 insurers holding 77% of the market share in 2025.

-- There are over 5,900 car insurance providers operating in the US, but the top 10 companies dominate the landscape, leaving smaller insurers to compete on niche markets and regional policies.
+- There are over 500 car insurance providers operating in the U.S. as of 2025, but the top 10 companies dominate the landscape, leaving smaller insurers to compete in niche markets and regional policies.

 Recent Developments

-- The shift to electric vehicles has prompted insurers to adjust premiums, with 20% of insurers now offering discounts to EV owners due to lower environmental impact.
+- The shift to electric vehicles has prompted insurers to adjust premiums, with 5% to 15% discounts now offered to EV owners by various insurers.

 - Climate change has become a significant factor, with insurers increasingly factoring in weather-related risks such as hurricanes and wildfires into their pricing models.

-- Insurance fraud detection technology, including machine learning algorithms, saved the industry an estimated $5.2 billion in fraudulent claims in 2023.
+- Insurance fraud detection technology, including machine learning algorithms, is projected to save the industry between $80 billion and $160 billion in fraudulent claims by 2032.

 - Pay-per-mile insurance saw a 15% increase in adoption, as more drivers work remotely and drive fewer miles post-pandemic.